Debashrita2005/AI-Based-Rock-Paper-Scissors/README.md

 #  AI-Based Rock Paper Scissors
 Created an AI-based Rock Paper Scissors game that adapts to player behavior using ML.
-An **intelligent Rock–Paper–Scissors game** that doesn’t play randomly.
+An **Intelligent Rock–Paper–Scissors game** that doesn’t play randomly.
 This AI **learns from the player’s behavior**, detects patterns, and adapts its strategy using **Machine Learning concepts** like frequency analysis and Markov Chains.

 > 🧠 After a few rounds, the AI starts predicting your next move!